Want to grow weed at home?

 - Now you’ll need to prepare your walls in order to maximize your weed production.
 Growing indoors, means it’s up to you to provide your crop with an appropriate amount of light.
 Painting the walls of your grow room with semi-gloss white paint helps reflect the light source back onto the plants.

 - Careful not to overheat plants with the lighting.
-The maximum temperature, a marijuana plant can bear is about 90 degree Fahrenheit.
+The maximum temperature a marijuana plant can bear is about 90 degrees Fahrenheit.
+Check our guide for how to measure and control temperature and humidity in your grow setup.

 - Every plant needs proper ventilation.
 This is one of the most important requirements for an ideal growing environment.
 So make sure that your growing area is properly ventilated.

 - If you are not using the cloning method, then you’ll obviously need seeds.
 Seeds need to germinate before planting.
-To pick the best seeds and germinate them, see the sections above.
+(We’ve covered how to pick seeds and germinate them above.)

 - The next destination for a germinated seed is a rockwool block.
 This is where the initial growth of the plant will take place.